Learn how to make easy mason jar ice cream this summer.

 - Strawberry cookie.
 Add diced strawberries and crushed graham crackers.

 - Mint chocolate chip.
 Add a few drops of peppermint flavoring and mini chocolate chips.
-You can also add green food coloring to get that mint look.
+You can also add green food coloring to get that classic mint chip color.

 - Cookie dough.
-Pull chunks of premade cookie down and add them to your vanilla ice cream.
+Pull chunks of premade cookie dough and add them to your vanilla ice cream.

 - S’mores.
 Add mini marshmallows, chocolate chips and crushed graham crackers.